Metropolitan Transportation Authority: New York City Subway

 On September 12, 2019, the MTA announced the addition of 500 MTAPD officers to patrol the New York City Subway, nearly doubling the 783 officers previously employed by the MTAPD.
 This came shortly after Governor Andrew Cuomo directed the MTA to solve the issue of homelessness in the subway system.

 After criticism of multiple high-profile arrests, multiple MTA board members expressed concerns over the added police presence, citing the high cost of personnel, estimated at $249 million over four years.

-Accreditation
+Bridges and Tunnels

-On the March 3, 2016, the MTAPD attained accreditation status from the New York State Department of Criminal Justice Services Accreditation Council.
+In early 2025, the MTA Police Department expanded its Highway Unit to oversee MTA Bridges and Tunnels (TBTA) crossings, including toll enforcement, traffic management, commercial vehicle safety, and emergency response.
+The TBTA maintains a separate law enforcement agency, the TBTA Law Enforcement Division, which employs about 50 "bridge and tunnel officers" who are armed and sworn New York State peace officers.

 MTA Inspector General

 The Office of the MTA Inspector General (OIG), founded in 1983, is the independent Office of Inspector General specific to the MTA that is responsible for conducting monitoring and oversight of MTA activities, programs, and employees.